MicrosoftDocs/minecraft-creator/creator/Documents/BaseGameVersioning.md

 > [!IMPORTANT]
 > Base game versioning was introduced in 1.13, so that’s the earliest version of the game this system supports. **Do not** try to set your `base_game_version` to anything below 1.13.

+> [!CAUTION]
+> When setting up your content for base versioning, please note that your content will only be able to access content relative to the version used.
+For example, if you set `"base_game_version": [1, 16, 0]`, you **can not** utilize any Caves and Cliffs content in your Add-Ons that introduced in `[1,17,0]`

 In this tutorial you will learn the following:

 > [!div class="checklist"]